aadityabagga/runit-services/README.md

     ln -s /etc/sv/<service> /service
  * An example for sshd:
     ln -s /etc/sv/sshd /service

+Notes:

  * Logging is done via runit's svlod or via syslog, depending on service.
     [tai64nlocal](https://cr.yp.to/daemontools/tai64nlocal.html) from the daemontools package is recommended for checking log timestamps.
+ * Some one shot services depend on the [pause](https://github.com/void-linux/void-runit/blob/master/pause.c) program.

 See also: